slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Some of us think holding on makes us strong, but sometimes it is letting go."
 -- Hermann Hesse [1877]*

+> *"Our only security is our ability to change."
+-- John C. Lilly [1915]*

 > *"If things seem under control, you’re just not going fast enough."
 -- Mario Andretti [1940]*

 > *"If you change the way you look at things, the thing you look at change"
 -- Wayne Dyer [1940]*

+> *"Uncertainty is the only certainty there is, and knowing how to live with insecurity is the only security there is."
+-- John Allen Paulos [1945]*

 > *"You get pseudo-order when you seek order; you only get a measure of order and control when you embrace randomness."
 -- Nassim Taleb [1960]*

-### On security

-> *"If you are not in danger, do not fight."
--- Sun Tzu [-544]*

-> *"The dangers of life are infinite, and among them is safety."
--- J.W.
-Goethe [1749]*

-> *"Security is mostly a superstition.
-Life is either a daring adventure or nothing."
--- Helen Keller [1880]*

-> *"Our only security is our ability to change."
--- John C. Lilly [1915]*

-> *"Uncertainty is the only certainty there is, and knowing how to live with insecurity is the only security there is."
--- John Allen Paulos [1945]*